wpilibsuite/frc-characterization/drive-characterization/README.md

    l_encoder and r_encoder values are incrementing positively the correct distance in **feet** when you push the robot forward
-6. If you're planning to use angular mode (see below), spin your robot clockwise and ensure that the gyro_angle is increasing positively.
+6. If you're planning to use angular mode (see below), spin your robot counter-clockwise and ensure that the gyro_angle is increasing positively.
    Spin your robot > 360 degrees and ensure that the gyro_angle does not wrap back around to 0.
 Also ensure that the gyro_angle is in radians.